 Related: 3 Factors That Humanize a Brand

-Use each social media channel's optimal guidelines for photos to have your design team create images that strategically show off your business personality.
+Use each social media channel's guidelines for optimal photos, and have your design team create images that strategically show off your business personality.
 On video sharing sites like YouTube, create a welcome video that includes various members of your team who invite viewers to connect with the page.

 Change up the creative based on holidays or relevant events to your customers.
 If your business just celebrated a milestone for how long you've been open, you could take a company photo and upload it to your profile banner.
 Use an upcoming holiday as an excuse to show off the fun photos you took from last year's office party.